 Bangkok

 As the center of Southeast Asia’s medical tourism industry, Bangkok offers world-class dentists, clinics, and technology to make sure your dental implant treatment is a success.
-The variety of options will ensure you can find the right dental clinic for your budget, comfort, and needs.

-Majority of dentists in Bangkok speak English well enough that a translator is not needed.
+The majority of dentists in Bangkok speak English well enough that a translator is not needed.
 Some places will even staff employees fluent in Japanese, Chinese, and Korean.

 Learn More: